Understanding the Federal Reserve’s Structure

 A Central Governing Entity: The Board of Governors

-The Board of Governors in Washington, D.C., is an independent agency of the federal government.
-It includes seven members whose appointments must by law yield a “fair representation of the financial, agricultural, industrial, and commercial interests and geographical divisions of the country,” the Board explains, and no two governors may come from the same Federal Reserve District.
-Members are nominated by the president and confirmed by the Senate.
+The Board of Governors in Washington, D.C., is an independent agency in the federal government.
+It includes seven members whose appointments must—by law—result in a “fair representation of the financial, agricultural, industrial, and commercial interests and geographical divisions of the country.”
+No two governors may come from the same Federal Reserve district.
+Members are nominated by the president of the United States and confirmed by the U.S. Senate.

 Decentralized by Design: The 12 Regional Reserve Banks

-The 12 regional Federal Reserve banks—including the St. Louis Fed—provide our central banking system with a decentralized operating structure.
+The 12 regional Federal Reserve banks—including the St. Louis Fed—provide America’s central banking system with a decentralized operating structure.
 Here’s a bit more detail about them.

 Member banks: Commercial banks that are members of the Federal Reserve System hold stock in their district’s Reserve bank.
 But owning Reserve bank stock is different from owning stock in a private company: Holding this stock does not carry with it the control and financial interest given to holders of common stock in for-profit organizations.
 The Reserve banks are not operated for profit.
 In fact, ownership of a certain amount of stock is, by law, a condition of membership in the Federal Reserve System.